Wasserwecken/bachelorthesis/readme.md

 ![alt][Figure17]
 > *[Figure17] Left to right: random circles in size and position, wood ring structure, modified structure, modified structure with branches*

 To create random placed circles in a endless manner, tilling the underlying UV is necessary.
 In each created grid is the placed a circle with random position and size.
 Nonetheless this technique can still appear retentive which will reveal the invisible grid.
 To conceal that, only a percentage of the circles is drawn, which is determined by random based on the grid id.

 The other part of recreating branches in a wood materials is the integration.
 As mentioned in the analysis, the branches are influencing the layout of the wood rings, where the branches pushes the rings away from them.
-To continue the fake...?
+To trick the viewer again, the UV nearby branches is rotated.
+Because of that the circles which represent the branches are blurred.
+The blur is then used as rotation information.
+Finally the center of the circles and the wood structure is merge together by adding the values.
+The created heightmap will be the base for further information like albedo or roughness.

 ## Composition
 ![alt][Figure18]
 > *[Figure18] Left to right: prepared wood material and planks, merged planks with wood, previous render, render with merged wood material*

+The composition of the planks and the wood material is applied in two steps.
+First the material has to utilize the plank UV's, then the heightmap is merged with the height of the planks.

+The global UV has been tilled earlies to recreate the planks of the floor.
+Either the global UV or the plank UV can be used as input for the wood material.
+Which UV is used will depend on the related effects.
+While the global UV is in the example untouched, the plank UV is modified to mimic the bending of the planks.
+Therefore the plank UV is used to take the modifications into the wood material.
+The UV is equal for every plank and therefore the wood material.
+To have different version of wood for each plank, the wood material needs a unique seed for each plank.
+As mentioned earlier, by tilling the UV an id for each plank was created, which is now used as seed.